|To search within this site simply put in the model name,chassis number etc|

 The Edinburgh helpfully used the 88E chassis designation as did the Winchester.
 As they are almost identical except for trim and a few bits this then becomes the normal Riley conundrum as with the late remaining San Remo which is a Monaco minus boot plus artillery wheels .
 As it was available for a two year span and older references to the Edinburgh as using 88E to 263 suggests that 263 were constructed but living ones have yet to be found.
 Also if located sans paperwork unless the cushions/seats are in Edinburgh format it cannot be verified exactly

 The car was built in two forms the de-luxe limousine ( with glass chauffeur divider) or the saloon on the 14/6 chassis with six light coachwork , four doors, and blinds for all winding windows ( except the front two dooors ).
 Inside it was fitted with folding tables and folding footrests built into the back of the bench front seats.
 Upholstered with the normal pneumatic cushions plus velvet down filled ones, interior lighting plus all bells and whistles for a Jazz Age car.
-This was reflected in the price which ranged from £365 to £458 plus of course tax and delivery.
-The engine spec was for single or triple carburretor on the 12/6 or 9hp Riley engine ( the latter must have ben incredibly gutless !)
+The Edinburgh came as a saloon for £498, or the at limousine £510 plus of course tax and delivery.
+The Edinburgh models also had "Flexoil" transmission made under Salerni Patents.
+The engine spec was for single or triple carburretor on the 12/6 or 9hp Riley engine ( the latter must have been incredibly gutless !)
 For more information Birmingham p 122-123

 I am sure they only announced the

-The only one I have ever seen, see photo, was in a
+only one I have ever seen, see photo, was in a scrapyard

-scrapyard at Berkeley in Glos. in the 1960s.
+at Berkeley in Glos. in the 1960s.
+The engine had

-The engine had been replaced with a four cylinder
+been replaced with a four cylinder Standard and the

-Pictures included are by Melvyn and are on file
+found eventually) " Pictures included are by Melvyn and

 Interesting radiator grille with larger starter handle apperture not quite the same as the similar Deauville and Winchester and also sans sliding sunshine roof which was the main selling point of the Edinbro'